St Michael's Academy, Kilwinning: History

-Before 1921 Catholic children in Irvine, North Ayrshire attended primary classes in the existing St Marys church situated on West Road for their fundamental education, they then had to travel outside the Region to carry on any further education.
+Before 1921 Catholic children in Irvine, North Ayrshire attended primary classes in the existing St Mary's Church situated on West Road for their fundamental education, they then had to travel outside the Region to carry on any further education.
 In 1920 the Sisters of the Cross and Passion purchased Williamfield Estate on Kilwinning Road in the town to act as a convent and school which they staffed.
 They had their first intake of (7) pupils, November 1921.
 The new secondary, St. Michael's College, Irvine, opened in August 1923 followed by St. Mary's Primary in August 1928.

 Then on 25 October 1939 the building was destroyed by fire, and as a stop gap, wooden huts were erected on the site so that the education could continue.
 The Second World War was soon to start leading to a period of deprivation and austerity which meant school building was now very low on the list of national priorities.
 This set up with the wooden school huts becoming increasingly overcrowded was to remain until the 1960s when the College moved to new premises costing £453,000 built in the neighbouring town of Kilwinning.

 This new building was formally opened in June 1966 with Ayr County Council changing the name from College to Academy the following year.
 It was further extended as well as updated in 1984 and remained in use till 2007 when it closed its doors for the final time.